Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 Google cross references everything.
 Your business name, address and phone number (called NAP in the industry) should be identical everywhere, your website, Google Business Profile, Yellow Pages, industry directories, social profiles.

 Inconsistencies make Google nervous.
-If your website says “Suite 4, 120 Collins St” but your Google listing says “Level 1, 120 Collins Street,” that’s a mismatch.
+If your website says 'Suite 4, 120 Collins St' but your Google listing says 'Level 1, 120 Collins Street,' that's a mismatch.
 Small, but it adds up.

 Beyond NAP consistency, trust signals include: